-You’ve spent time brainstorming domain names, have tried different domain suggestion tools, and you’ve finally found the perfect one.
-You go to register your domain and find that it’s already been registered.
+You’ve spent time brainstorming domain names.
+You’ve tried different domain suggestion tools.
+And you’ve finally figured out the perfect name.

 How to Find Out Who Owns a Domain Name

 Before you can learn whether buying your domain is even a possibility, you need to figure out who to contact about it.
 How much work that involves will depend on a few factors, but you should be able to at least get the ball rolling with these three steps.

 Step One: Visit the Website

 In cases where the owner bought the domain as an investment, they’ll make it easy for you to contact them.
 So start by pulling up the website to see what shows up.

 They may say outright that the domain is for sale, and include contact information or a form you can fill out.
 Or in some cases where the domain is in active use, you’ll be able to find contact information on the website’s Contact or About page.

 If you’re lucky enough that this step does the trick and you find the domain owner, you can skip the next two steps.